ninalutz/a-counting-stats/README.md

-# Python: Getting Started
+# A Counting Stats

 A barebones Django app, which can easily be deployed to Heroku.
+Meant for doing stats analysis for A Counting by the Poetic Justice Group.

 This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.